 That said, there are some minor features worth mentioning.
 On both desktop and mobile, there’s a “distill page” function that removes extraneous elements from a webpage to facilitate easier reading.
 On iOS you can convert any webpage to PDF, but the conversion process is pretty dodgy unless you use the aforementioned distill page feature first.

 The Mac version of Brave lets you add any search engine you want as the default, but unfortunately this doesn’t hold true on iOS, where you’re limited to the five options of Google, Bing, DuckDuckGo, Qwant and Startpage.
 Be sure to read our search engine vs browser guide to understand their differences.

 The cross-device synchronization could also be better, as its currently limited to just bookmarks, but on the plus side, it doesn’t require an account.

 Tab management is unfortunately a bit lacking, with no way to group tabs and no horizontal scroll.
 You can pin tabs though, as well as enable a tab bar on iOS, which is an unusual feature for the platform.

-Performance is top-notch in every regard, as Brave is an incredibly fast browser, with only Vivaldi outperforming it in terms of speed on Mac.
+Performance is top-notch in every regard, as Brave is one of the fastest browsers, with only Vivaldi outperforming it in terms of speed on Mac.
 On iOS, it’s not quite as far ahead, but is still one of the faster options.
 Furthermore, RAM consumption is surprisingly low, especially for a browser based on Chromium.

 Brave also shines on the issue of privacy.
 The company’s data collection policy is straightforward and states that Brave never collects any data, with the exception of certain third-party services, such as Google Safe Browsing, which can be disabled.